Melchtal OW 24

 Read more ↓

-Snow sports equipment, e.g. skis or snowboards including poles, boots and helmets, can be rented from the FYSA.
-The approximate rental cost is CHF 200 and is not included in the camp fee.
-Parents are responsible for travel costs to and from Switzerland for all our camps.
+Snow sports equipment, i.e. skis and snowboards including poles, boots and helmets can be hired from the SJAS.
+The estimated cost for this is CHF 200 and is not included in the camp fee.

 Financial support

-In keeping with our Foundation’s purpose, the FYSA wants to ensure that all young Swiss Abroad between the ages of 10 and 14 have the chance to experience at least one camp in Switzerland, regardless of their family’s financial situation.
-We provide financial support towards the camp fees and, in exceptional cases, towards travel expenses.
-The application form can be downloaded here and must be sent to info@sjas.ch within 7 days of receiving the confirmation of participation.
+In line with the purpose of the foundation, it is a central concern of SJAS that all young Swiss Abroad between the ages of 8 and 14, regardless of their families' financial situation, should be able to experience at least one summer camp in Switzerland.
+SJAS provides financial support for camp fees and, in exceptional cases, for travel expenses.
+The application form can be downloaded here and must be sent to info@sjas.ch within 7 days of confirmation of participation.
+More information on the cost reduction application can be found here.

 Read more ↓